A quick introduction

 Consensus decision making

 Decisions at all Greens party meetings are made primarily by consensus and a serious attempt at all times is made towards achieving consensus.
 Sufficient time is generally given for discussion of different views, including provision for non-decision making meetings.
-If after a reasonable period of time, disagreement persists and a decision cannot be deferred, the issue is resolved by vote - except where our state constitution requires a decision to be made by consensus only.
+If after a reasonable period of time, disagreement persists and a decision cannot be deferred, the issue may be resolved by vote - except where our state constitution requires a decision to be made by consensus only.

 Party meetings are generally open to all Greens party members and invited members of the general public (except when dealing with sensitive topics like election strategy and disputes).

-Branches are the real engine-room of the Greens, and the entry-point for members to all other structures.
+Branches are the real engine-room of the Greens, and the entry-point for members to other structures.
 They are where new members first meet other Greens, talk politics and policy, get involved in local campaigning and fundraising, and find out about what else is going on.

 Branches are based on local government areas.
 Every Green living within a branch boundary is by default a member of their local branch, unless they notify the Membership Officer (firstname.lastname@example.org) that they would prefer to be in another branch (e.g. one they were originally in, but then moved house, or one closer to their workplace than their home).
 Contacts for each of our branches are available on this website at the branches page.